hashicorp/waypoint/.github/CONTRIBUTING.md

 (`waypoint.hcl`), build configs such as Dockerfiles, etc. Log output with log level set with verbose flags (at least `-vv`) is helpful too.

+* If the issue is related to the browser UI, please also include the name and version of the browser and any extensions that may be interacting with the UI

 * Aim to respond promptly to any questions made by the Waypoint team on your issue.
 Stale issues will be closed.